 Step 2: This view displays a list of your organization's work types.
 To add a new work type, click the plus sign icon (+) located on the top right of your screen.

-Step 3: Enter the name of the work type and select the environment (contact center or office).
+Step 3: Enter the name of the work type and select the environment (The Contact Centre environment will only serve interactions to Agents, while the Office environment will only route calls to Administrators and/or Office employees).
 Click Next to add the properties of this work type.

-- When Contact Center is selected, work types will appear in contact center interaction flows.
+- When a Contact Centre Environment is selected, work types will appear in contact center workflows.

 - Work types in contact center flows will be served using the optimized routing algorithm.

-- When Office is selected, work types will appear in office interaction flows.
+- When Office is selected, work types will appear in office workflows.